nesterovsky-bros/parallel-refactoring/README.md

 #### Conclusion

-We're far from thinking that any code can be sped up this way.
+We're far from thinking that we can speed any code this way.
-E.g. you cannot speed more already refactored code. :-) But in many cases it's possible, and gains worth the efforts.
+E.g. you cannot refactor code in the way for the second time. :-) But in many cases it's possible, and gains worth the efforts.

 While doing such refactoring you should seriously analyze whether parallel changes are permitted after all, as they cross transaction boundaries.